vweevers/detect-tabular/README.md

 #### `boolean phpexcel`

-Whether to use [phpexcel-stream](https://npmjs.com/package/phpexcel-stream) (memory efficient) or [excel-stream](https://npmjs.com/package/excel-stream) (usually faster) for spreadsheets.
-Default is `undefined`, meaning it will try to require `phpexcel-stream` but if PHP is not available, fallback to `excel-stream`.
+Whether to use [`phpexcel-stream`](https://npmjs.com/package/phpexcel-stream) (memory efficient) or [`spreadsheet-stream`](https://github.com/vweevers/spreadsheet-stream) (usually faster) for spreadsheets.
+Default is `undefined`, meaning it will try to require `phpexcel-stream` but if PHP is not available, fallback to `spreadsheet-stream`.
 This might change in the future.
 Hopefully someone comes up with a native, pure streaming, memory efficient spreadsheet parser.

 ## supported input formats